How to Write Software Documentation in 7 Simple Steps

 What is Software Documentation?

-Software documentation refers to the documents, tutorials, and other material that describe the development, functionality, and/or the use of a software product.
+Software documentation refers to the documents, tutorials, and other material describing a software product’s development, functionality, and use.
 It is one of the many forms of technical documentation.

-Within an org where the software is being developed, a technical document can be considered a sort of a wiki page – a guiding blueprint that the development team can refer to when working on it.
+Within an org where the software is being developed, a technical document can be considered a wiki page – a guiding blueprint that the development team can refer to when working on it.
 Additionally, it can also help those who use the finished version of the product.

-To be more specific, effective software documentation can help:
+To be more specific, adequate software documentation can help:

-- Align Expectations with Understanding – one of the main concerns of any software company is to ensure that the software engineers work towards bringing the vision of the stakeholders to life.
-An error in documentation can cause discrepancies between what’s required and what’s being developed.
+- Align Expectations with Understanding—one of the main concerns of any software company is to ensure that the software engineers work towards bringing the stakeholders’ vision to life.
+An error in documentation can cause discrepancies between what’s required and developed.

-- Aid in Helping the End-User – in addition to guiding the programmers in implementing requirements, software documentation also helps the audience with setting up the software, understanding the user-interface, and following the best use-cases.
+- Aid in Helping the End-User—in addition to guiding the programmers in implementing requirements, software documentation also helps the audience set up the software, understand the user interface, and follow the best use-cases.

 The Different Types of Software Documentation

-Before learning how to write software documentation, it’s important to understand the different types of technical documents you might be required to work on.
+Before learning how to write software documentation, it’s essential to understand the different types of technical documents you might be required to work on.

-They are mainly distinguished on the basis of the specific goals they accomplish.
+They are mainly distinguished based on the specific goals they accomplish.

 With that out of the way, software documentation can be split into two broad categories:

-When talking about software documentation, people mostly refer to product documentation.
+When talking about software documentation, people mainly refer to product documentation.

 As the name suggests, this category includes all the documents/material that contain essential details about the product.
 Of course, it can be for both the software developers and the end-users.